Welcome to Harlands Primary School

 5 School Performance Tables

-Primary Sports Premium - in FY 2013/14, Harland received £6,001 in additional sports funding.
-Approximately half of the funding was used to provide membership of Mid Sussex Active, which is the umbrella organisation for school sports in the Mid-Sussex area, providing access to competitions, training, sports coaching and networking.
-The remainder has supported the provision of extra staff time for sports curriculum development, in-house expertise for training both teachers and pupils, and to enable staff to accompany school teams to fixtures in school time.
+Primary Sports Premium - in FY 2015/16, Harlands received £9,785 in additional sports funding.
+Approximately a third of the funding was used to provide membership of Mid Sussex Active, which is the umbrella organisation for school sports in the Mid-Sussex area, providing access to competitions, training, sports coaching and networking.
+The remainder has provided equipment, supported the continuing development of the school's Play Leader scheme for KS1, increased supply cover available for staff to accompany children to inter-school events, funded staff gymnastics training and weekly release time for the PE co-ordinator.

-A fuller report on the impact of the Primary Sports Premium may be viewed here.
+A fuller report on the impact of the Primary Sports Premium is available here.

 9 Special Educational Needs